tuenghile/cs321project/README.md

-Team 5, section: 004
+# CS321 Team 5 Project (Section 004)

-How to run the project locally
+## How to run the project locally

+1. Open 3 separate terminals
-1. Open a terminal and go into the directory containing the code
+    a.
+Open 2 terminals in the project directory
-2.  npm install
+    b.
+Open 1 terminal in servers/backend

+2. In one of the terminals located in the project directory, do "npm install" How to run the project locally

-3.  cd server/backend
+3. In the terminal located in server/backend do the following:
-4.  npm install cors
-5.  npm install nodemailer
-6.  npm install google-auth-library
+    ### npm install cors nodemailer google-auth-library
-7.  nopde app.js
-8. Open another terminal and go into the directory containing the code
+    a.
+Then do node app.js

+4. For the terminals in the project directory, do one of the commands per terminal:
-9.  npm run dev
+    a.
+Terminal 1: npm run dev
-10. Open another terminal and go into the directory containing the code
-11. npm start
+    b.
+Terminal 2: npm start

-How to run test files ( for filters)
+## How to run test files ( for filters)
 1. npm install --save-dev jest @testing-library/react
 2. npm test -- src/tester_files/fileName.test.js